 1. Use of Leaves.
-The parties agree that unit members who are unable to meet the expectations included in this MOU regarding the performance of unit member duties and availability during contractual hours shall use any sick leave or personal necessity leave entitlement (including FFCRA emergency paid sick leave and expanded family & medical leave) that they may be eligible for consistent with law and the parties' collective bargaining agreement.
+The Parties agree that unit members who are unable to meet the expectations included in this MOU regarding the performance of unit member duties and availability during contractual hours shall use any sick leave or personal necessity leave entitlement (including, but not limited to, the Federal Families First Coronavirus Response Act emergency paid sick leave and expanded family & medical leave, (if in effect,) that they may be eligible for consistent with law and the Parties' collective bargaining agreement.